 Depending on your particular circumstances, this may be a fight you cannot avoid.
 And, if you have to go through an alimony case, you need a strong advocate.

 A seasoned trial lawyer, Attorney Heather Bryan can help you achieve the right result in your case.
-After years of successfully trying high-stakes cases, Heather also understands how an alimony battle can play out in a Polk County courtroom.
+After successfully trying high-stakes cases, Heather also understands how an alimony battle can play out in a Polk County courtroom.